mtmanning93/craft-front/README.md

 ### 'Feed' Feed

-This feed is only available to logged in users and contians, all the posts, from all profiles they follow.
+This feed is only available to logged-in users and contains, all the posts, from all profiles they follow.
 Again using infintie scroll and listed by created date, in descending order.
-If a user is new or they havent followed any profiles a message appears tellling the user to 'get started by following other profiles' *(an example can be seen in the liked feed explanation)*.
+If a user is new or they haven't followed any profiles a message appears telling the user to 'get started by following other profiles' _(an example can be seen in the liked feed explanation)_.

 !['Feed' (following) Feed](README_images/features/feeds/feed.png)